MrWyss/mrwyss.github.io/_posts/2023-04-22-tip-16-fun-with-tailscale-s-funnel.md

 ### Run Docker Image

-Simply run this command:
+Start `whoami` docker image:

 ```bash
 docker run -d --name funnel-whoami -p 8001:80 containous/whoami
 ```
+{: .nolineno }

-to start whoami.
-Check if it exposes whoami on <http://172.0.0.1:8001> on your device.
+Check if it exposes `whoami` on `http://172.0.0.1:8001` on your device.

 ### Funnel/Serve the Docker Image

-Now, as we have it locally exposed, we would like to expose it to the scary Internet on **yourhost.tailnet-name.ts.net/whoami**.
-To do so we must tell Tailscale to serve it:
+Now, as we have it locally exposed, we would like to expose it to the scary Internet on `yourhost.tailnet-name.ts.net/whoami`.

+Serve `http://127.0.0.1:8001` on `yourhost.tailnet-name.ts.net/whoami`:

 ```bash
 sudo tailscale serve https /whoami http://127.0.0.1:8001 on
 ```
+{: .nolineno }

-To check the funnel/serve status you can run:
+Check the funnel/serve status:

 ```bash
 sudo tailscale serve status
 ```
+{: .nolineno }

 Now you should see something like this: